daniamcode/poemunity/README.md

 ### `npm run build` and deploy to Heroku

 The Git repository on the root folder is the one that synchs with github.
 We go to the "frontend" folder, and type "npm run build".
-This buids the frontend into static files, and redirects automatically (see prebuild and postbuild scripts on package.json) to the "public" folder of the "backend" folder.
+This builds the frontend into static files, and redirects automatically (see prebuild and postbuild scripts on package.json) to the "public" folder of the "backend" folder.
 We also send there the favicon (poemunity.svg file).
+So we just have to serve the backend (that serves a static index; the whole frontend resumes into that static file)

 In the "backend" folder we create another git repository (git init) that is necessary in order to connect with Heroku.
-Each time that we make a new build, we type git add --all, git commit -m "modify static files from frontend" and git push heroku master.
+Each time that we make a new build, we type from inside of the backend folder: git add --all, git commit -m "modify static files from frontend" and git push heroku master.
 Previously we have had to type heroku git:remote -a poemunity, in order to link the git repository to Heroku.

+That's it, Heroku builds the backend and deploys.

 The MongoDB database is in the cloud, so he just have to link it.